wp-plugins/magadanski-similar-posts/readme.txt

 = Does this check the post's content too? =

-No, currently similarity is calculated only in by shared taxonomy terms (categories, tags, etc).
+No, currently similarity is calculated only by shared taxonomy terms (categories, tags, etc).

 = Is the plugin offered in my language? =